Chicago railroad strike of 1877: Chicago

 By the time unrest reached Chicago, reports had widely circulated of burning, looting, and violence in major cities including Baltimore and Pittsburgh.
-This served to grow tensions, as newspapers reported the march of unrest westward, but it also afforded officials to the opportunity to prepare, a luxury other cities had not enjoyed, as they had been forced to hastily swear in police and muster militia after violence was well underway.
+This served to grow tensions, as newspapers reported the march of unrest westward, but it also afforded officials the opportunity to prepare, a luxury other cities had not enjoyed, as they had been forced to hastily swear in police and muster militia after violence was well underway.

 In Chicago there existed a substantial organized communist movement, who viewed the strikes approaching from the east as an opportunity to further their cause.
 On July 22 they released a statement:

 In the desperate struggle for existence now being maintained by the workingmen of the great railroads throughout the land, we expect that every member will render all possible moral and substantial assistance to our brethren, and support all reasonable measures which may be found necessary by them.

 They sought two main goals: the nationalization of the rail and telegraph lines by the federal government, and the institution of an eight-hour workday, which they believed would provide room for more of the unemployed to enter the workforce.

 Throughout the day meetings were held by the men of the Michigan Southern, Rock Island, Chicago & North Western, and the Milwaukee & St. Paul railroads.
 Although they were secret meetings, and no record was kept of their goings on, a letter from Chicago characterized the effect of the workers: "One thing has been apparent all day.
 Where the men were silent yesterday, they freely discuss the practicability of a strike today."
 The decision was made to suspend movement on the Pittsburgh, Fort Wayne & Chicago line until the excitement had passed.

 July 23

 City authorities prepared for potential unrest in earnest, deploying muskets to police stations and equipping a newly created artillery company with three cannons.
 The governor ordered local militia to the ready to assist civil authorities if called upon to do so.
 There were multiple confrontations between crowds and police, forcing the police to retire.

 That night a meeting of as many as 10,000 occurred on Market Street.
 Speakers impressed on the crowd the need to join the strikes taking place elsewhere.
-They carried banners reading "We want work, not charity" and Life by work, or death by fight".
+They carried banners reading "We want work, not charity" and "Life by work, or death by fight".
 As one speaker put it, "We must rise up in our might, and fight for our rights.
 Better a thousand of us be shot down in the streets than ten thousand die of starvation."

 The crowd retired by 11:30 PM, but resolved to meet again at 10:00 AM the following morning.